Wolfson College Boat Club (Oxford): The Club

 Wolfson Boat Club shares the University College Boathouse with Somerville, St Peter's, and Univ.
 This is a new building, constructed in 2007.
 It is situated on the far side of the river from the town, next to Queen's College Recreation Ground, and primarily accessible along the river's bridle path.
 Prior to the use of this building, a different building was used, one situated in the same place.
 The previous building burnt down in 1999.

-Racing
+History

+The club was founded in 1966.
+The boat club also represents St Cross College, Oxford and several rowers from St Cross have participated in The Boat Race, the first in 1974.

+In 2004, Peter Reed became Wolfson's first representative to compete in the men's Boat Race and in 2010, two rowers from the boat club competed in The Boat Race 2010.

-The starting positions for both Torpids and Summer Eights are determined by the results from the previous year, but Wolfson has shown good results for both men's and women's squads since entering bumps races.
-Currently, three boats for the men's squad and three for the women's squad are pre-qualified in both events due to previous successes.
+As of 2025, two boats for the men's squad and three for the women's squad are pre-qualified in both events due to previous successes.
 In 2019, Wolfson Boat Club celebrated both its 50th anniversary and achieving, for the first time, Women's Headship, which is the highest ranking possible in Bumps racing.

+In 2025, the men's 1st VIII followed suit and achieved the lofty 'double' headship, clinching top spot at both Torpids and Eights Week in the same year.
+This was also the first time the men's side had achieved either headship.

+Honours

+Boat Race representatives

+The following rowers were part of the rowing club at the time of their participation in The Boat Race.